Winter Storm Warning issued for Southern Seward Peninsula Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-07 04:07:00 MST Expires: 2022-12-07 20:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-For graphical depictions of the snowfall forecast, including Official NWS Forecast, High End Amount, and Low End Amount, visit weather.gov/slc/winter.
-For winter road conditions from the Utah Department of Transportation, visit http://www.udottraffic.utah.gov/roadweatherforecast.aspx or dial 511.
-Target Area: Bryce Canyon Country; South Central Utah WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 8 PM MST THIS EVENING * WHAT...Snow expected.
-Total snow accumulations of 2 to 6 inches. * WHERE...Bryce Canyon Country and South Central Utah. * WHEN...Until 8 PM MST Wednesday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-07 09:54:00 CST Expires: 2022-12-07 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1.
+Road conditions can also be found at 511mn.org for Minnesota or 511wi.gov for Wisconsin.
+Target Area: Ashland; Bayfield; Sawyer WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON CST TODAY * WHAT...Snow.
+Additional snow accumulations of up to one inch. * WHERE...Bayfield, Ashland and Sawyer Counties.
+This includes the Tribal Lands of the Red Cliff Band, the Lac Courte Oreilles Reservation and the Bad River Reservation. * WHEN...Until noon CST today. * IMPACTS...Plan on slippery road conditions.

 weather.gov